andrespd99/simple_graphql/README.md

 );
 ```

 The `resultBuilder` parameter is a handy builder that returns a `Map` with the decoded result.
-You may serialize the result to a concrete object, or handle it as a `Map`.
+Here's were you would normally serialize the result into a concrete object, or return the raw `Map` directly.

 When serializing to concrete classes, it is recommended to specify the type of the class, like so: